mitre/omegat-pytorch-plugin/README.md

 % java -jar -Djava.library.path=$LIBTORCH_HOME /path/to/OmegaT.jar
 ```

-where `$LIBTORCH_HOME` is `/path/to/libtorch/`.
+where `$LIBTORCH_HOME` is `/path/to/libtorch/lib/`.
 Note: libtorch is platform-dependent, so be sure to download the appropriate libtorch for the operating system on which OmegaT will be running.

-In addition, because of differences in native library loading on Windows, the path will need to be updated to include `$LIBTORCH_HOME/lib/` so all native dependencies can be located by library loader.
+In addition, because of differences in native library loading on Windows, the path will need to be updated to include `$LIBTORCH_HOME` so all native dependencies can be located by library loader.

 Currently Windows support is only ensured for PyTorch 1.7.1 nightlies as of 2 December 2020 and above, though non-Windows support is guaranteed for 1.5+.